Updated: August 10, 2021

 What is a spending journal?

-When keeping a spending journal, it is important to record not just necessary expenses like rent and groceries, but also discretionary ones such as a cup of coffee or a meal at a restaurant.
+When keeping a spending journal, it is important to record necessary expenses like rent and groceries and discretionary ones such as a cup of coffee or a meal at a restaurant.

 Impulse purchases are particularly important, as they can quickly add up and drain your wallet.